 During those days, my husband and I walked and ate, talked and visited.
 It felt relaxed but it was brief; in an instant it was time to return home and let the memories settle deep into my heart.

-Norwegian Bacalao Stew
+Norwegian Bacalao Stew with Potatoes, Tomatoes, and Onion

 Andreas Viestad says his recipe from Kitchen of Light–which I’ve adapted here–is the classic Western Norwegian interpretation of bacalao.
 Aside from a little advance planning to soak the salt cod, this recipe comes together easily enough to make on a weeknight.
 Be sure to have plenty of crusty bread on hand for sopping up the flavorful juices.
 It’s even better the next day.